samsuh/2026-journal/README.md

 ## 4/20/26 - Monday
 - DELAYED -- got rained in.
 Go for a ride to get bread at my old seoul forest spot.
 Target getting there late morning.
 - Look into motorcycle race suit.
+- Karrot finally replied, they want me to get an official note that says the jacket i bought is a fake.
+I'll be near there for a haircut anyway, and i also wanted to ask them about renting a track suit.

 ## 4/19/26 - Sunday
 - Done for now. ~~Check about turning off trading snailmail triggers~~ do it with dad when he logs in to change his settings.